d-netto/Wall-time-Profiler-Demo/README.md

 ## Introduction & Problem Motivation

 The profiler currently available in Julia v1.10 is a sampling CPU profiler.
 At a high level, the profiler periodically stops all Julia compute threads to collect their backtraces and estimates the time spent in each function based on the number of backtrace samples that include a frame from that function.
-However, note that only tasks running on a given system thread (e.g., pthread) just before the profiler stops them will have their backtraces collected.
+However, note that only tasks currently running on system threads just before the profiler stops them will have their backtraces collected.

-While this profiler is typically well-suited for workloads where the majority of tasks are compute-bound, it is less suitable for systems where most tasks are IO-heavy or for diagnosing contention on synchronization primitives in your code.
+While this profiler is typically well-suited for workloads where the majority of tasks are compute-bound, it is less helpful for systems where most tasks are IO-heavy or for diagnosing contention on synchronization primitives in your code.

 Let's consider this simple workload: